shumailaahmed/CounterHack/README.md

 # CounterHack
-Notes and insights from counter hack.
+Notes and insights from counter hack by Ed Skoudis.